London is one of the most popular destinations among art lovers. These 10 destinations will help you discover the best the city has to offer for...

 The site of the current Cathedral of Saint Mary of the See was originally the location of a grand mosque constructed under the Almohad caliph Abu Yaqub Yusuf.
 Completed in 1198, it was notable for its giant minaret, the Giralda, modelled after that of the Koutoubia Mosque in Marrakesh, Morocco.
 Nonetheless, after Seville was reconquered by the Christians, the mosque was gradually converted into a church.
 It was not until the beginning of the 15th century that city leaders decided to tear down the converted mosque in order to rebuild a Gothic cathedral.

-The new Cathedral, completed in 1528, was one of giant proportions.
-Covering a surface area of 23,500 square meters, it is currently the largest Gothic cathedral and the third largest church in the world, after St. Peter’s Basilica and the Basilica of the National Shrine of Our Lady of Aparecida, respectively.
+The new Cathedral, completed in 1528, was one of gigantic proportions.
+Covering a surface area of 23,500 square meters, it is currently the largest Gothic cathedral and the third largest church in the world, after St. Peter’s Basilica and the Basilica of the National Shrine of Our Lady of Aparecida.
 Today, all that remains of the original mosque is the Giralda minaret, which was converted into the Cathedral’s bell tower during its construction.
 At 96 meters in height, it is Seville’s tallest building.
 In fact, it is very likely to remain so in the future, as the city’s building codes prohibit the construction of any structures that would exceed its height.

 Inside, the long nave is lined by towering pillars and covered by tremendous domes, the tallest of which rises to a height of 42 meters.
 Looking down the nave, the main altar is largely blocked by the central choir loft.
 Nevertheless, the upper half of the altar, which measures 30 meters tall, is still clearly visible.
 Apart from the main nave, the cathedral houses 80 different chapels as well as the tombs of some of the most important figures in Spanish history, not least of whom are Ferdinand III of Castile and Christopher Colombus.

-Seville’s Alcázar was originally built as a Moorish fortress, and the name itself is derived from the Arabic word al-qaṣr, meaning the castle.
+Seville’s Alcázar was originally built as a Moorish fortress, and the name itself is derived from the Arabic word al-qaṣr, meaning “a castle”.
 However, since the Reconquista, much of the original construction was modified or expanded to fit the tastes of Spain’s monarchs as the palace was passed down from one royal family to another.
 Today, the Alcázar of Seville is the oldest royal palace still in use in Europe.

 Just as the Patio of the Lions is among the most recognizable parts in the Alhambra, the same can be said of the Patio of the Maidens in the Alcázar of Seville.
 In fact, despite the lower level’s Moorish architectural appearance, it was actually constructed under the rule of Peter of Castile in the 14th century.
 A close friend of his counterpart Muhammad V, the Sultan of Granada, King Peter ordered the arches of his courtyard to be built in the stalactite mocárabe style with the same rhomboid sebka designs as could be found adorning the courtyards of the Nasrid palaces in the Alhambra.
 The upper story, however, was added by King Charles V in the 16th century according to the contemporary Italian Renaissance style.

 Also dating back to the 14th century is the Ambassadors Reception Room.
 Despite having this function in later years, it was originally constructed by Peter of Castile to serve as his throne room.
 Similarly designed in Moorish fashion, the room is yet another example of the king’s taste for Islamic architecture.
-Nonetheless, clear variations exist between the decoration used here and that used in his Patio of the Maidens.
+Nonetheless, clear variations exist between the decoration used here and the one used in his Patio of the Maidens.
 Namely, the entrances are designed as smooth horseshoe arches instead of the mocárabe arches found outside, and much of the marble is directly painted instead of being covered in ornate plasterwork.

 Perhaps the most impressive part of the room, however, is its ceiling, a great wooden cupola adorned with gilded stars and other geometric patterns.
 When illuminated, the bright patterns in the dark wood give the impression of looking up into a starry night sky.
 It was exactly under such a “sky” that King Charles V married Isabella of Portugal in 1526.